Graduate students and early career researchers from the U.S. and international communities

 The institute is open to graduate students and early career researchers from the United States and international communities.

 In keeping with the institute’s collaborative vision, the institute is soliciting proposals for research projects.

 Proposed projects can be associated with a participant’s application.
 Proposals that pose separate research questions regarding interfacial mechanics and jointed structures are also welcome.
 Each research topic should be able to capture a research team’s interest and should be of sufficient scope and breadth so that a team can make significant progress during the six-week session of the institute.

-Some of Sandia’s experimental and high-performance computational facilities will be available for use by teams in the institute.
-Examples of projects currently planned for the institute include the following:
+Some of the experimental and high-performance computational facilities at Sandia/New Mexico and the University of New Mexico will be available for use by teams in the institute.
+The projects currently planned for the institute include:

 There are no fees to register or participate in the institute.
 Participants will be responsible for their travel, housing, and daily living expenses, as well as any symposium-related costs.

 Eligibility and requirements